 French cook offal with great skill.
 If you don’t love these, you can always buy a new favorite French food for your next visit to Paris.

 The Grand Restaurant has been described as an author’s table, a laboratory of notions and gastronomic creations.
-It initially opened its doors in 2015 in the heart of the district known as the Golden Triangle in Paris.
+It opened its doors in 2015 in the heart of the Golden Triangle in Paris district.

-Jean-Francois Piège confirms his convictions, which were inspired by French gastronomy, which is proud of its values and legacy, through the Territories of France and the Modern Stews, which he considers to be his particular cooking technique.
+Jean-Francois Piège confirms his convictions, inspired by French gastronomy, which is proud of its values and legacy, through the Territories of France and the Modern Stews, which he considers his particular cooking technique.

 Le Grand restaurant Jean-François Piège can help in achieving this.
 His sweetbreads are prepared on walnut skewers and topped with walnut mousseline and morel.